George, Leonard team to help Clippers overpower Suns 120-99 - WHIZ News

+“We can start to get into a rhythm with everybody on the floor,” Leonard said.
+“We can see what our rotation is.”

-The Clippers went 4-2 on their recent road trip, matching their longest of the season.
+The Clippers went 4-2 on their recent road trip, which matched their longest of the season.
 Leonard didn’t play in the finale, a loss Saturday at Chicago.

 But he came back strong at Staples Center, teaming with George in a dominant third quarter that saw the Clippers stretch their lead from five points to 21 by the time it was over.
 The two superstars combined to score 18 points in a 32-16 run that sent the Clippers into the fourth leading 90-69.